 In this section, we will create a data set with some names, such as a Text column and an empty column named Encode.

 - So, you can see our data set in the below image.

-Step 2: Using Developer Tab
+Step 2: Using the Developer Tab

-The Excel built-in Developer tab offers the tools required to use Visual Basic for Applications (VBA) to execute a Macro.
+The Excel built-in Developer tab offers the tools required to use Visual Basic for Applications (VBA) to execute a macro.
 As a convention, the tab is disabled.
 To make it visible on the toolbar at the top of the Excel window, it has to first be activated in the Options section of the Menu bar.

-- Firstly, we will open the Developer tab.
+- We will open the Developer tab.

-- Then, we will select the Visual Basic command.
+- Then, select the Visual Basic command.

 Step 3: Creating VBA User-Defined Function